 That's a resounding yes, using the technique for braiding a straight 4-strand challah described above.
 Like with the adaptation for a 6-strand challah, with an 8-strand challah when you place the strand in the middle, you will have 3 strands on either side instead of 1.

-You can also make the round challah with eight strands for a double weave pattern, using the same technique as the four strand round challah described above.
+You can also make a round challah with eight strands for a double weave pattern, using the same technique as the four strand round challah described above.
 Here's an example of a double weave challah before and after baking.

 More shaped bread recipes to try